denysnando/denysnando/README.md

 ### Hi there 👋

-I'm Denys Fernando, i'm building things with Ruby on rails.
+I'm Denys Fernando, I'm building things with Ruby on Rails, vue, and react.

-- 🌱 I’m currently learning react
 - 💬 Ask me about: foods, games, star wars, pictures, photography

 ### Stacks